-Given their widespread usage, JPEG files are viewable and editable across a vast array of operating systems and programs — so you’re unlikely to need specialised software to work on them.
+Given their widespread usage, JPEG files are viewable and editable across a vast array of operating systems and programs — so you’re unlikely to need specialized software to work on them.

 In comparison, PNGs aren’t really built to store high-quality photos.
-They specialise in handling detailed, high-contrast web graphics.
+They specialize in handling detailed, high-contrast web graphics.
 They’re often the default format for screenshot images since they can provide a highly accurate representation of your desktop and don’t compress pixels together.
-A huge colour palette and lossless compression ensure that they retain plenty of detail — making them a popular choice for illustrations and charts.
+A huge color palette and lossless compression ensure they retain plenty of detail — making them a popular choice for illustrations and charts.

 The ability of PNGs to handle transparent images also gives them an edge over JPEGs when designing logos.
 For example, you can create a company logo with a transparent background, then seamlessly layer it on top of other images or webpages.

-As with JPEGs, you can open PNGs in many programmes and web browsers.
-PNGs were specifically designed to be an upgrade on the older GIF format — meaning they’re patent-free and offer a much broader choice of colours.
+As with JPEGs, you can open PNGs in many programs and web browsers.
+PNGs were specifically designed to be an upgrade on the older GIF format — meaning they’re patent-free and offer a much broader choice of colors.

 JPEG vs. PNG files: frequently asked questions.